($482) Cost to ship a car from Tulsa, OK to Overland Park, KS

 The time of the year

-Seasonal demand and weather conditions in both Tulsa and Overland Park can impact car shipping prices.
+Seasonal demand and weather patterns in Tulsa and Overland Park often affect the cost of auto transport.

 Primarily in the spring and early summer months, the city is subjected to severe thunderstorms containing large hail, damaging winds, and, occasionally, tornadoes.
 Be sure to check your weather app to avoid inclement weather during your move.